A modern disciple's doubts

 An old salt’s take on church renewal

-In the military, I also learned a tremendous amount about leadership development best practices and empowering young people to act in critical situations.
+In the military, I also learned much about leadership development best practices and empowering young people to act in critical situations.
 Frankly, I found the armed forces do a better job growing and unleashing leaders than most churches (and remember, by definition, all good leadership development is biblical, no matter who undertakes it).

 I am convinced that my military experience equipped me to be a better spiritual warrior, leader developer, and church-revitalizing pastor.
 Seven of the eleven pastors I interviewed in my dissertation research had military experience (one Soldier, one Airman, two Marines, and three Sailors) and felt the same way.
 I do not believe in any way that military experience is somehow necessary to succeed as a church revitalization pastor.
 Indeed, one of the pastors I interviewed had been a teacher, while another had been a postman.
 Both found these experiences of benefit in church revitalization ministry.[3]